tjrasche/Coding-Challenge-Private/readme.md

     Complexity of sorting: O(n*logn)
     Complexity of merging for loop: O(n)

-The algorithms auxiliary space complexity is currently O(1).
+The algorithms auxiliary space complexity is O(1).

 ## Known limitations
 The program can currently only handle integers.